 - Accidental physical injuries

-It’s important to note that persons struggling with this diagnosis are at a much higher risk for developing addiction.
+It is important to note that persons struggling with this diagnosis are at a much higher risk of developing an addiction.

-Statistics show that individuals suffering from bipolar disorder have a higher risk for developing substance abuse than those suffering from other mental health disorders.
-The relationship between this disorder and addiction may be genetic, and the disorder often goes undiagnosed.
+Statistics show that individuals suffering from bipolar disorder have a higher risk of developing substance abuse disorders than those suffering from other mental health disorders.
+The relationship between bipolar disorder and addiction may be genetic, and the disorder often goes undiagnosed.
 According to a survey involving 500 diagnosed individuals, 48% of patients received five or more medical consultations before receiving their diagnosis.

-It’s important to note that excessive use of drugs or alcohol is likely to worsen symptoms of this disorder.
+It is important to note that excessive use of drugs or alcohol is likely to worsen symptoms of this disorder.
 People dealing with bipolar disorder often opt to self-medicate their severe mood symptoms with the use of substances.
 Alcohol and several other substances are depressants, which may worsen already existing depressive symptoms of the disorder.
 When the effects of the drug or alcohol wear off, anxiety and depression may worsen.

-Dual treatment for bipolar disorder in combination with substance abuse is a process.
-Recovery is a journey, and relapse doesn’t signify failure.
-Relapse is a natural roadblock in the process of recovering from co-occurring disorders, and it may be a message that an individual’s treatment may need to be adjusted or refocused.
+Dual diagnosis treatment for bipolar disorder in combination with substance abuse is a process.
+Recovery is a journey, and relapse does not signify failure.
+Relapse is a natural roadblock in the process of recovering from co-occurring disorders.
+In fact, it may be a message that an individual’s treatment may need to be adjusted or refocused.
 Each person struggling with co-occurring disorders requires individualized treatment and care, and facilities whose expertise is in dual-diagnosis treatment may be the best option.